-Since the nondimensionalization method forms a key part of the s-AIA algorithm, it is important to give some insight into the options offered by (29)-(31).
-Obviously, the method (30) is cheaper in terms of computational effort as it does not require the calculation of frequencies.
-In addition, (30) is not affected by potential inaccuracies of the computed frequencies due, e.g., to insufficient sampling during the burn-in stage.
+Since the nondimensionalization method forms a key part of the s-AIA algorithm, it is important to give some insight into the options offered by (30)-(32).
+Obviously, the method (31) is cheaper in terms of computational effort as it does not require the calculation of frequencies.
+In addition, (31)is not affected by potential inaccuracies of the computed frequencies due, e.g., to insufficient sampling during the burn-in stage.
 On the other hand, taking into account the different frequencies (hence, the different time scales) of the system provides a more accurate estimation of the system-specific stability interval.
-Moreover, in the case of dominating anharmonic forces, the analysis based on the univariate harmonic oscillator model may lead to poor estimation of the fitting factor S and, as a result, of the dimensionless step size in (30).
-Therefore, we expect S{ω} in (28) to provide a better approximation of the stability interval, and thus to lead to a better behavior of s-AIA.
-However, with the upper bound of the safety factor for the 1-stage Velocity Verlet suggested in [29], it is possible to identify those computational models for which the less computationally demanding fitting factor S ensures a reliable stability limit estimation.
-In particular, S > 2 implies an anharmonic behavior of the underlying dynamics of the simulated model, and thus the need for a more accurate S{ω} , together with (29) or (31) (depending on the distribution of ω_j), for a proper estimation of the stability limit.
-On the contrary, if $S \leq 2$, one expects S and (30) to be able to provide a reliable approximation of the stability limit.
-Though, in contrast to (30), the calculation of S in (28) requires the knowledge of the highest frequency $\tilde{\omega}$, it is still less computationally demanding than the S{ω} approach since $\tilde{\omega}$ can be computed avoiding calculations of Hessians [31], which is the bulk of computational cost for the frequencies calculations.
-We remark that the option to avoid calculating frequencies and use (30) straightaway is present in the s-AIA algorithm.
+Moreover, in the case of dominating anharmonic forces, the analysis based on the univariate harmonic oscillator model may lead to poor estimation of the fitting factor S and, as a result, of the dimensionless step size in (31).
+Therefore, we expect S{ω} in (29) to provide a better approximation of the stability interval, and thus to lead to a better behavior of s-AIA.
+However, with the upper bound of the safety factor for the 1-stage Velocity Verlet suggested in [32], it is possible to identify those computational models for which the less computationally demanding fitting factor S ensures a reliable stability limit estimation.
+In particular, S > 2 implies an anharmonic behavior of the underlying dynamics of the simulated model, and thus the need for a more accurate S{ω} , together with (30) or (32) (depending on the distribution of ω_i), for a proper estimation of the stability limit.
+On the contrary, if $S \leq 2$, one expects S and (31) to be able to provide a reliable approximation of the stability limit.
+Though, in contrast to (31), the calculation of S in (29) requires the knowledge of the highest frequency $\tilde{\omega}$, it is still less computationally demanding than the S{ω} approach since $\tilde{\omega}$ can be computed avoiding calculations of Hessians [33], which is the bulk of computational cost for the frequencies calculations.
+We remark that the option to avoid calculating frequencies and use (31) straightaway is present in the s-AIA algorithm.

-The s-AIA algorithm is summarised in Figure 3.
+The s-AIA algorithm is summarized in Figure 3.
 Given a model; a dataset; HMC parameters and settings for Tuning, Burn-in and Production stages; I{ω} (see Figure 3) and an order k of s-AIA (k = 2 or 3), s-AIA algorithm works as shown in Figure 4.
+We remark that there are no particular requirements in the algorithm regarding a choice of randomization schemes for step sizes or trajectory lengths.
+Some of such schemes will be discussed in Section 5.